 Figure 8.
-Location of gullies on hillslopes based on criteria in Table 1.
+Location of gullies (2016) on hillslopes based on criteria in Table 1.

 Figure 9.
-Gully widths normalized by length for Tributary 1 and Lower Butano subwatersheds.
+Gully widths (2016) normalized by length for Tributary 1 and Lower Butano subwatersheds.
 Gully width is a proxy for gully size.

-GULLY EXPANSION
+GULLY EXPANSION (UPDATED)

 Analysis of Lower Butano and Tributary 1 subwatersheds reveals that gully expansion (by length) peaked in 1982 (Figures 10 and 11).
-Note that gullies identified in the earliest analyzed photos of each subwatershed (1928 for Tributary 1,1943 for Lower Butano) represent the starting levels of gullying for this analysis.
+Note that gullies identified in the earliest analyzed photos of each subwatershed (1928 for Tributary 1, 1943 for Lower Butano) represent the starting levels of gullying for this study.
+The 2016-17 storms resulted in only nominal growth in gully expansion but also represent only two years between photos.